atwellpub/jQuery-Form-Slider/README.md

-# jQuery-Form-Progression
+# jQuery-Form-Slider
 A jQuery framework for step progression inside forms.

 ## Dependencies: